workfloworchestrator/orchestrator-core/docs/reference-docs/cli.md

       -
 ```

 In this section we define the product block(s) that are part of this product.

-The first
-product block will automatically be the root product block.
+**A product configuration should contain exactly 1 root product block.** This means there should be 1 product block that is not used by any other product blocks within this product.
+If the configuration does contain multiple root blocks, or none at all due to a cyclic dependency, then the generator will raise a helpful error.

 The use of `name`, `type`, `tag` and `description` in the product block definition is equivalent
 to the product definition above.
 The `fields` describe the product block resource types.